gurishaansingh/Induction-Program/README.md

 We attended a lecture by Dr. Randhir Singh on the "Conduct of Examinations".

 #### 10:30 AM to 12:30 PM -
 We had an expert lecture by Dr. Priya Darshni Madam on "Universal Human Values."
-This lecture was very inspiring as she spoke about  Happiness and Prosperity, Three essential-( Right Understanding Relationship Physical Facility),Holistic development in our life.
+This lecture was very inspiring as she spoke about  Happiness and Prosperity, Three essential-( Right Understanding, Relationship, Physical Facility),Holistic development in our life.

 #### 12:30 PM to 1:30 PM -
 We had a lunch break